Listen to this article

 When to Choose Index Funds

-- Cost minimization: Lowest possible fees
+- Cost minimization: The lowest possible fees

-- Market efficiency: Believe markets are efficient
+- Market efficiency: A belief that markets are tough to beat consistently

-- Simplicity: Easy to understand and manage
+- Simplicity: An easy-to-understand and manage strategy

-- Long-term focus: Patient, buy-and-hold approach
+- Long-term focus: A patient, buy-and-hold approach

-- Total market: Exposure to entire market
+- Total market: Exposure to the entire market

 - Sector diversification: All industries represented